 - Avoid cotton or cotton blends because they absorb moisture.
 Look for moisture-wicking material that keeps sweat off your body.

-- Gloves, facemask, goggles, hiking socks, knee-high gaiters (keep the snow out of your boots), and a hat will help ward off the cold.
+- Sunglasses, hiking socks, knee-high gaiters (keep the snow out of your boots), and a hat will help ward off the cold.

 - Layer and dress according to the weather so you are comfortable and able to move freely.

-- It's a good idea to bring an extra pair of socks, hat, and gloves in case the first pair get wet or do not keep you warm enough.
+- Pack an extra pair of socks, a hat, a pair of gloves, or even a facemask in case the weather gets colder or you do not keep warm enough.

 - Carry some things that cannot get wet in a zip bag to keep them dry.

-- Use lip balm and sunscreen to protect your skin.
+- Use lip balm and sunscreen to protect your exposed skin.

 Before you head out the door, make sure you know how to do things the right way.
 Nothing can ruin a day in the snow like an injury or being miserably cold.

 Being prepared is always a good policy.
 Here are some tips to keep you safe while you enjoy the great outdoors: